-This research cluster seeks to develop practices of intentional kin-making across Black, Indigenous, and Diasporic communities by explicitly engaging abolition as a practice that builds up non-punitive and non-hierarchical forms of knowledge production.
+This research cluster seeks to develop practices of intentional kin-making across Black, Indigenous, and Diasporic communities by engaging abolition as a practice that builds up non-punitive and non-hierarchical forms of knowledge production.

 This conference and colloquium series seeks to advance understanding of incarceration as a global phenomenon by examining histories of carceral practices in Asia, the Near East, Africa and South America and decentering the Western and nation-state centric framework of prison studies.